sillasgonzaga/calcCidadao/README.md

 # Warning

-Because `calcCidadao` relies on websraping to extract data from the Calculadora do Cidadão website by web scraping, it can be quite slow for large requests.
+Because `calcCidadao` relies on web scraping to extract data from the Calculadora do Cidadão website, it can be quite slow for large requests.